joleaf/cpd/Readme.md

    -i, --input <INPUT>
            Input file with the graph database
    -o, --output <OUTPUT>
-           Output file for the resulting subgraphs, if "sdtout", the resulting patterns will be pri nted to the console after processing finished with ###### [default: stdout] --support-exact <SUPPORT_EXACT>
+           Output file for the resulting subgraphs, if "sdtout", the resulting patterns will be printed to the console after processing finished with ###### [default: stdout]
+       --support-exact <SUPPORT_EXACT>
            Min exact support [default: 2]
        --support-relaxed <SUPPORT_RELAXED>